The only suits you need for work and why you need them.

 (Lapel) Size Matters

 In menswear nothing changes faster than the widths of jacket lapels.
 In the early 2000s matchstick thin lapels were the rage and now aircraft-carrier sized ones are in.
 I feel that big lapels are too aggressive in the workplace and that they should only be adopted by senior executives or young guys with real BDE.
 So unless you’re one of these (and be honest) it’s safer to stick to a standard width of 8 to 8.5 cm.
-Guys who work in menswear can rock any size they want; the rules and expectations are different.
+Guys who work in menswear can rock any size they want; the expectations are different.

 Don’t wear too many accessories